Frequently asked questions for the Creative employment programme.

 The Creative employment programme will support some opportunities in museums and libraries where job roles and skill sets that are common to arts organisations.
 Museums and libraries can also help to make sure the widest range of opportunities are available to young people in locations where there is little arts infrastructure.

 Is the Creative employment programme only for larger organisations?

-It is for any organisation, SMEs or self employed arts professional working across the Arts Council's footprint, who wants to provide Creative employment programme opportunities to the arts and cultural sector.
+It is for any organisation, small and medium enterprise (SMEs) or self employed arts professional working across the Arts Council's footprint, that wants to provide Creative employment programme opportunities to the arts and cultural sector.